Automattic/component-themes/src/themes/components/README.md

 };

 registerComponent( 'HeaderText', apiDataWrapper( mapApiToProps )( HeaderText ) );
 ```

 In PHP we use a similar technique.
 The component must be wrapped in the Higher-Order-Component function `Component_Themes::api_data_wrapper()` which accepts a mapping function as above.
-Also as above, the second argument to the mapping function contains a special function called `get_api_endpoint()` which fetches and returns the endpoint data requested.
+Also as above, the first argument to the mapping function is a special function called `get_api_endpoint()` which fetches and returns the endpoint data requested.

 *NB: `ct_get_value()` is a helper function that just returns a property in an array if it exists, otherwise it returns a default value.*